DynamicsShop/SD-Interface-Banking/SD-Interface-Banking-Release-Notes.md

 - AppSource App - A change was made to allow import of xml files using the standard SEPA statement import.

+- BCv14 App - A change was made to Codeunit 43015111 SD-INBK CT pain.001.001.03 AIB to populate EndToEndId with Company Information Name.

 ### 4.0.0

 #### Enhancements